-🗵 Yes 🗆 No

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Emerging growth company

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards[†] provided pursuant to Section 13(a) of the Exchange Act.

-+The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🖾 If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP 🗵 International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other 🗆 If "Other" has been checked in response to the previous question indicate rant has elected to follow. □ Item 17 or □ Item 18 If this is an annual report, indicate by check mark whether the registrant t is a shell company (as defined in Rule 12b-2 of the Excha ange Act). 🗆 Yes 🗵 No
+it this report is an annual of transition report, indicate by chec ck mark if the registrant is not required to the rep orts pursuant to section 13 or 13(d) of the section The Sexchange Act of 1934. ☐ Yes 🗵 No Indicate by check mark whether the registrant: (1) has filed al ng the preceding 12 months (or for such shorter period that the registrant was required to file such h reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant has submitted e lation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period the at the registrant was required to submit such files 9. ⊠ Yes □ No Indicate by check mark whether the registrant is a large accelefiler," "accelerated filer," and "emerging growth company" in erated filer, an accelerated filer, a non-accelerated Rule 12b-2 of the Exchange Act. d filer or an emerging growth company.
+See the definitions of "large accelerated Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer Emerging growth company If an emerging growth company that prepares its financial star for complying with any new or revised financial accounting s to use the extended transition period †The term "new or revised financial accounting standard" refe ers to any update issued by the Financial Accoun- ting Standards Board to its Accounting Standar rds Codification after April 5, 2012.
+Indicate by check mark whether the registrant has filed a repo 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the If securities are registered pursuant to Section 12(b) of the Ac previously issued financial statements. $\Box$ Indicate by check mark whether any of those error corrections officers during the relevant recovery period pursuant to $\$240$ . registered public accounting firm that prepared of ct, indicate by check mark whether the financial st s are restatements that required a recovery analys or issued its audit report. statements of the registrant included in the filing g reflect the correction of an error to Indicate by check mark which basis of accounting the registra ant has used to prepare the financial statements in icluded in this filing: International Financial Repor Standards as issued rting U.S. GAAP ⊠ by the International Account Standards Board □ ting Other Other 🗆 If "Other" has been checked in response to the previous quest ion indicate by check mark which financial states ment item the registrant has elected to follow. ☐ Item 17 or ☐ Item 18 If this is an annual report, indicate by check mark whether the e registrant is a shell company (as defined in Rule e 12b-2 of the Exchange Act). ☐ Yes ⊠ No

+TABLE OF CONTENTS